cogentcore/core/README.md

 * Splitview:
 	+ some lowpri keyfuns for collapsing and expanding

-* Window:
-	+ add SetGeom and SetTitle for other platforms

 * CSS class = x should bring in properties for that class into top-level CSS for all below -- not sure it does that - nested classes.  need to figure that out really.